Terrey Hills - Duffys Forest

 Terrey Hills - Duffys Forest is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Terrey Hills - Duffys Forest, as per the latest Census, was 88.0% houses and 12.1% other dwellings.
-In comparison, Sydney metropolitan area had 57.6% houses and 42.4% other dwellings.
-Home ownership in Terrey Hills - Duffys Forest stood at 47.0%, with mortgaged properties at 37.2% and rented ones at 15.8%.
-The median monthly mortgage repayment was $3,200, higher than Sydney metro's average of $3,000.
-The median weekly rent was $610, compared to Sydney metro's $592.
-Nationally, Terrey Hills - Duffys Forest had significantly higher mortgage repayments at $3,200 versus the Australian average of $1,863, and substantially higher rents at $610 compared to the national figure of $375.
+The dwelling structure in Terrey Hills - Duffys Forest, as per the latest Census, consisted of 88.0% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 57.6% houses and 42.4% other dwellings.
+Home ownership in Terrey Hills - Duffys Forest was 47.0%, with mortgaged dwellings at 37.2% and rented dwellings at 15.8%.
+The median monthly mortgage repayment in the area was $3,200, higher than Sydney metro's average of $3,000.
+The median weekly rent figure was $610, compared to Sydney metro's $592.
+Nationally, Terrey Hills - Duffys Forest's mortgage repayments were significantly higher at $3,200 than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing